-Are you interested in presenting at our first educational conference?
+Are you interested in presenting at our first educational 1 day workshop?
 Are you nervous about submitting a workshop proposal?
 Can you recall the path that led you to become a teacher?
 Do you demonstrate your expertise and encourage fellow educators to do the same?
-If so, please head over to our “Call for Presenters” section and enter your proposal for our first conference in 2014!
+If so, please head over to our “Call for Presenters” section and enter your proposal for our first one day workshop in Atlanta!

-The Educator’s Room is holding its first annual conference in Atlanta, Georgia on June 25- 27, 2014 under the theme, “Empowering Educators to be the Experts in Education”.
+The Educator’s Room is holding its first workshop series in Atlanta, Georgia on June 2015 under the theme, “Empowering Educators to be the Experts in Education”.
 This conference will be three packed days of sessions of fellow educators showing their expertise in any of the four strands that our conference will focus on this year.

 Presentation proposals must be submitted under one of the three thematic strands that characterize next year’s conference.
 Each strand explores a different aspect of our profession.